sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Disablepagingexecutive

-Use this option to specify whether drivers and kernel-mode system code can be paged to disk.
+The **Disablepagingexecutive** option specifies whether drivers and kernel-mode system code can be paged to disk.
 Setting this option to **on** prevents paging.
 This option sets the value of [DisablePagingExecutive](https://technet.microsoft.com/en-us/library/cc959492.aspx) in the registry.

 ### Syntax